Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 The New York Times reported that the CIA formed a task force to collect and provide information to Israel on senior Hamas leaders and the location of hostages.

-Back in Washington, the president’s aid package for Israel remained bogged down by Republican opposition to the portion of the bill related to U.S. border security.
-Biden insisted that Congress pass the entire package that included aid to Ukraine and Taiwan.
+Back in Washington, the president’s aid package for Israel remained bogged down by Republican opposition to the portion related to U.S. border security.
+Biden insisted that Congress pass the entire package, which included aid to Ukraine and Taiwan.
 He threatened to veto a standalone bill for Israel aid introduced by House Republicans who wanted to force Democrats to choose between loyalty to the president and their pro-Israel constituents.
 The president pressured Democrats to oppose the bill.
 Though 46 supported it, the bill failed.

 Tensions Boil Over

-Administration officials had been pressuring Israel for months to take action against extremist Jewish settlers attacking Palestinians in the West Bank and finally became fed up with the lack of response.
+Administration officials had been pressuring Israel for months to take action against extremist Jewish settlers attacking Palestinians in the West Bank.
+Finally, they became fed up with the lack of response.
 On February 1, 2024, Biden issued an executive order allowing the U.S. to impose new sanctions on Israelis, primarily settlers, involved in violent attacks against Palestinians.
-Initially, only four Israelis were sanctioned, and it did not appear many others would be affected.
+Initially, only four Israelis were sanctioned, and it did not appear that many others would be affected.
 Israeli officials were upset by the new policy and argued the administration had greatly exaggerated the problem and ignored the far more prevalent issue of Palestinian attacks on Jews.

 Facing increasing pressure from Democrats from the left, concerns about losing Arab and Muslim votes in the critical swing state of Michigan, feeling unhappy with Netanyahu’s responses to his concerns, and anger over the number of civilian casualties in Gaza, Biden lashed out during a press conference on February 8, 2023.
 The event was called primarily so Biden could respond to a critical Department of Justice report about his handling of classified information, which questioned his mental acuity.
 Angry about that, he expressed frustration with what he referred to as Israel’s “over the top” military operation.
 “There are a lot of innocent people who are starving, a lot of innocent people who are in trouble and dying, and it’s gotta stop,” Biden said.
 He also said he was pushing for a ceasefire and a deal for the release of hostages held by Hamas as well as a deal whereby Saudi Arabia would normalize relations with Israel, but that hit a roadblock when Netanyahu rejected the Saudi demand that Israel create a path for the establishment of a Palestinian state.